 - Being grabbed by the wrist and pulled or restrained

 Domestic abuse and family violence are common problems in the United States.
 They are estimated to affect roughly 10 million people, according to the National Center for Biotechnology Information (NCBI).
 The economic cost of family and domestic violence in the U.S. is estimated to be more than $12 billion every year.

 McKinney Domestic Abuse Defense Lawyer Near Me (972) 535-6377

 Charges, Penalties, and Other Consequences of Domestic Abuse

 Based on whether you are charged with a misdemeanor or a first, second, or third-degree felony, you may face fines of up to $10,000 and jail time that typically ranges between one and 99 years.
 You may also have to take courses on domestic violence or be placed under a protective order and prohibited from having any contact with the victim you are accused of abusing for a period of time.

 Depending on the severity of the charges you are facing, you may suffer a wide range of issues beyond jail time and monetary penalties.
 You may face custody issues if you share a child with an abuse victim, you may lose your rights to own or purchase firearms, and you may face social or professional consequences as well.

 Defending Domestic Abuse Charges

 Facing domestic abuse charges can be a life-changing reality, but the legal team at Underwood Law Office is here to help you.
-A McKinney domestic abuse defense lawyer from our firm may be able to defend your case in one of the following ways:
+A McKinney, Texas domestic abuse defense lawyer from our firm may be able to defend your case in one of the following ways: